THEM Anime Reviews: History

-In January 2005, Janet Crocker, the content editor for animefringe, described the website as a "great low-frills and old anime review site."
-She also noted that the website has various types of reviews, has a separate section for adult content, and called it a frequent stop for her to "get honest and to-the-point opinions."
+In January 2005, Janet Crocker, the content editor for Animefringe, described the website as a "great low-frills and old anime review site".
+She also noted that the website has various types of reviews, has a separate section for adult content, and called it a frequent stop for her to "get honest and to-the-point opinions".

 In March 2005, the website was profiled by the Phoenix New Times.
-Ross, and his wife, Christina, were described as "anime fanatics," who ran the website, preparing for an anime convention known as AniZona 01.
+Ross, and his wife, Christina, were described as "anime fanatics", who ran the website, preparing for an anime convention known as AniZona 01.
 Ross and Christina described their love for anime, and what it meant to them.

 In March 2006, Ross was interviewed on G4's Attack of the Show!, talking about Diamond Daydreams, Samurai Gun and Azumanga Daioh.
 In October of the same year, Ross retired from being editor-in-chief of the site, with the duty taken up by Stig Høgset.

 In November 2009, Bradley C. Meek, a writer for the website and for anime3000.com, showed up on ANNCast, a podcast hosted by Zac Bertschy and Justin Sevakis of Anime News Network, to discuss anime he had been watching.
-In December 2009, Scott Green's Ain't It Cool News recommended the THEM, calling its reviews "worth checking out."
+One month later, Scott Green's Ain't It Cool News recommended the THEM, calling its reviews "worth checking out".
 In January 2010, Meek, a writer for THEM, was a guest writer on the blog of freelance writer Tim Maughan.

 As of 2020, the website has over 1500 full-length reviews, and currently has staff of reviewers from across the globe.